SK-Hardwired/nv_hevc_hdr_patcher/README.md

 NOTE: This may not work well with HEVC streams made by x265 (x265 lib) with *REPEATING* NAL and SEI units!
 Output stream most probably could be corrupted!

 ###History behind this app:
 In my work and research I need to create HDR10 compatible HEVC files.
 I used x265 codec for this to encode with HDR10 metadata.
 But encoding 4K HEVC videos is slow.
-So I hoped to speedup process using nVidia GTX10x0 GPUs with it's brilliant hardware HEVC (10,12 bit) encoding support.
-But reality (at this moment) is that no any encoder using NVENC support writing HDR10 metadata into HEVC stream.
-So you have nice HDR graded deep color video, but your TV or player have no idea that this is HDR video and you have **to turn on** HDR mode on TV or app **manually**.
+So I hoped to speedup process using nVidia GTX10x0 GPUs with it's brilliant hardware HEVC 10 bit encoding support.
+But reality (at this moment) is that no any encoder using NVENC support writing HDR10 metadata into HEVC streams.
+So you have nice HDR graded deep color video encoded, but your TV or player have no idea that this is HDR video and you have **to turn on** HDR mode on TV or app **manually**.
 Not user friendly, right?
 As HDR10 metadata is stored in NON-VCL NAL units (i.e. not part of encoded picture data), it can be altered without touching the picture data in video stream.
 I.e. no need to re-encode video to put HDR signaling flags.
-As result this app was created to help content creators make HDR videos quicker and easier.
+As result this app was created to help content creators make HDR videos (for preview purposes, for example) quicker and easier.

 **This script is based on figgis's h265 parser script  (https://gist.github.com/figgis/fd509a02d4b1aa89f6ef)**